IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 > **Tip**: List all releases using `helm list`

 ### Verifying the Chart
-You can check the status by run:
+You can check the status by running:
 ```bash
 $ helm status my-release
 ```

-When all the status are fine, you can run sanity test by:
+If all statuses are free of errors, you can run sanity test by:
 ```bash
 $ helm test my-release
 ```

 ### Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `my-release` release:

 ```bash
 $ helm delete my-release --purge